calasius/calasius.github.io/_posts/2020-06-02-linear-model-cost-function.md

 It surprise me, why the cost function start to present aparently rotation simetry when we have a lot of samples?
 I don't have an answer yet.

 This analysis gave to me an insight that the cost function in linear regression is not a simetric perfect function it depends of the size of our dataset.
 And when we have more features than equations the cost funcion has a infinite subspace where the function reach the same minimun causing that gradient descent to suffer the same problem as normal equations.
 This is beautiful for me because given two very different methods to resolve linear regression both method behave in the same way "Math is coherent".

+In this notebook is the code to generate the plots [notebook](https://github.com/calasius/ISL/blob/master/linear%20regression%20cost%20function.ipynb)